-The most recent historical exploration and drilling programs have been completed by Newcrest Resources Inc. ("Newcrest") from 2002 to 2008 and St. Vincent Mineral Inc. ("St. Vincent") in
+The most recent historical exploration and drilling programs have been completed by Newcrest Resources Inc. ("Newcrest") from 2002 to 2008 and St. Vincent Mineral Inc. ("St. Vincent") in 2011.

-2011.
 Newcrest completed surface geochemical and geophysical exploration surveys, starting in 2002, to identify targets for follow-up drill testing.
-Newcrest completed several drilling programs between 2004 and 2008 comprising 87 reverse circulation ("RC") and diamond core holes for a total of 24,765 m (81,250 ft).
-These holes were drilled mainly at the Car Body, Gold Ledge, Sullivan and Lucky Strike Zones.
+Newcrest completed several drilling programs between 2004 and 2008 consisting of 87 RC and diamond core holes for a total of 24,765 m (81,250 ft).
+These drill holes were completed mainly at the Car Body, Gold Ledge, Sullivan and Lucky Strike Zones.